Luka Majcen

-Luka Majcen (born 25 July 1989) is a Slovenian professional footballer who plays as a striker for RoundGlass Punjab.
+Luka Majcen (born 25 July 1989) is a Slovenian professional footballer who plays as a striker for I-League club Diamond Harbour.

 Club career

 Early career

 Majcen started his senior career with Interblock.

 Churchill Brothers

 In 2020, Majcen moved to India and signed with Churchill Brothers in the I-League.
 He was the second best goalscorer of the 2020–21 I-League season with 11 goals in 15 matches.

 Bengaluru United

 In August 2021, Majcen moved to I-League 2nd Division side Bengaluru United.
 He made his debut on 6 September in a 1–0 win against Central Reserve Police Force in the group stage of the 2021 Durand Cup, but their journey ended with a 4–2 defeat to Mohammedan Sporting in the semi-finals.

-With Bengaluru United, he won the 2021–22 Bangalore Super Division title, in which he emerged as the league's top scorer with thirteen goals.
+With Bengaluru United, he won the 2021–22 Bangalore Super Division title, in which he emerged as the league's top scorer with 15 goals and provided five assists.

 Gokulam Kerala

 On 9 January 2022, it was announced that I-League defending champions Gokulam Kerala have signed Majcen for the remainder of the season.

 On 3 March 2022, he made his debut for the club in I-League match against NEROCA, which ended in a 0–0 stalemate.
 Majcen scored his first goals for Gokulam Kerala on 7 March, in their 5–1 win against Real Kashmir.
 He scored his first hat-trick on 12 March in their 6–2 win against Kenkre.
 With Gokulam Kerala, Majcen won the league title in the 2021–22 season, defeating Mohammedan Sporting 2–1 in the final game at the Salt Lake Stadium on 14 May, as Gokulam became the first club in fifteen years to defend the title.
 Overall, Majcen scored thirteen league goals during the season.

 In the 2022 AFC Cup group stage opener, Majcen scored a brace in Gokulam's 4–2 win against ATK Mohun Bagan.
 He also appeared in the remaining two matches when Gokulam was defeated 1–0 by Maldivian side Maziya S&RC, and 2–1 by Bashundhara Kings of Bangladesh, respectively, and was eliminated from the tournament.